 She has four Olympic golds, been listed on Forbes’s Celebrity 100 and Power Women lists, and has a successful fashion label, Eleven.
 But tennis great Venus Williams is on our radar these days because of her design firm, V Starr Interiors.
 Her first project was a Miami condo for Carlos Boozer.
 After, she completed hospitality projects around Florida, too.
 But now, the firm’s work is expanding outside Williams’s home state.
-The newly renovated Midtown Athletic Club opens in Chicago August 1 featuring a tennis lounge by the V Starr team.
-After the Wimbledon finals, Williams squeezed in a conversational rally with us.
+The renovated Midtown Athletic Club and brand-new Hotel at Midtown Chicago opened September 21 featuring a tennis lounge and a guest suite by the V Starr team.
+In between practices and palettes, Williams squeezed in a conversational rally with us.

 Interior Design: What sparked your interest in interior design?

 Venus Williams: Growing up, my mom pushed me to explore my creative side.
 In 1999, I enrolled in fashion school and was immediately drawn in by all types of design.
 Interiors have always been my favorite.

 ID: Does being a professional athlete help you be a good designer?

 VW: I travel a lot, so I find inspiration in all the places I visit.
 Plus, tennis and design have similar challenges.
 Things move rapidly and you need to think on your feet, whether working with a new client or facing a new opponent on the court.
 And there’s a shared sense of camaraderie, whether working with my V Starr Interiors team or a doubles partner.